EDGI: Equivariant Diffusion for Planning with Embodied Agents: Kuka experiments

 \section{Kuka experiments}

 We use the object manipulation environments and tasks from \citet{janner2022planning}, please see that work for details on the environment.
 In our experiments, we consider three tasks: unconditional stacking, conditional stacking, and block rearrangement.
+Figure~\ref{fig:kuka_env} visualizes the unconditional block stacking task.
 For a fair comparison, we re-implement the Diffuser algorithm while making bug fixes in the codebase of \citet{janner2022planning}, which mainly included properly resetting the environment.